 Get it signed

-Most mediators will encourage the conflict parties to take their agreement sufficiently far as to be able to sign up to a deal acceptable to both of them.
-He will draw in the strands of agreement, see it dated and signed and subsequently send a copy to each party.
+If the parties are not represented at the mediation by their solicitors, then it is up to the mediator to draw in the strands of agreement, see it dated and signed and subsequently send a copy to each party.

-Do remember however, that the mediator does not act for either party, nor indeed for both.
-His role in preparing a document is purely administrative.
+The role of the mediator in this is purely administrative.
 He has no obligation to make assumptions as to what one or both parties might wish to add or by adding “usual” legal provisions, though he may do so with the approval of both parties.

 If the parties leave the mediation meeting without a signed and dated document, then there is always time for one of them to decide to try to improve the agreed terms.
 This happens most commonly when the parties go away to their respective solicitors and instruct them to draw up the final version.